 DAYS & HOURS: daily 10a-5p

 Pioneer Arizona Living History Museum

-DESCRIPTION: You’ve seen it on Western movies, now experience the real thing; see a real Arizona town as it appeared in the 1800s in the Wild Wild West in the largest living history museum west of the Rocky Mountains; covers over 90 acres of history from the 1800s; the Buffalo Soldiers exhibition during the fall season is a must see; other sites include an Opera House, Saloon, Church, Bank, Blacksmith, Teacherage, Carpenter Shop and special event yard; opened in 1969.
+DESCRIPTION: You’ve seen it on Western movies, now experience the real thing.
+See a real Arizona town as it appeared in the 1800s in the Wild Wild West in the largest living history museum west of the Rocky Mountains; covers over 90 acres of history from the 1800s.
+The Buffalo Soldiers exhibition during the fall season is a must see.
+Other sites include an Opera House, Saloon, Church, Bank, Blacksmith, Teacherage, Carpenter Shop and special event yard.

 ADMISSION: Adults $7, Age 60+ $6, Age 6-18 $5, Age 5 and under enter Free

 DAYS & HOURS: Winter hours 9a-5p, Summer hours 8a-2p